 When & Where to Use Embedded Objects?

-In case, if you don’t want to update the copied data when it changes in the source file, then you can use an embedded object.
+If you don’t want to update the copied data when it changes in the source file, you can use an embedded object.
 Below mentioned objects can be added. i.e. Images, clipart, pictures, audio file, Word document, PDF, PPT, Excel spreadsheet & HTML document.
-Embedded object plays an important role during a meeting or to share more comprehensive information when you send the spreadsheet to a co-worker.
+The embedded object plays an important role during a meeting or to share more comprehensive information when you send the spreadsheet to a co-worker.

 How to Enable or Add Embedded Objects in Excel?